Full membership of NAAN is open to organisations which currently provide appropriate adults. In addition to all other benefits, full members have:

 - the right to nominate one representative for election to Board of Trustees

 - the right to vote at NAAN General Meetings.

-Associate membership is open to organisation or individuals with an interest.
+Associate membership is open to organisation or individuals with an interest, such as commissioning, accountabilty, or partnerships.
 Examples include:

 - organisations considering providing AA schemes in the future